j-vasquez21/Stock-Forecasting/Modeling/README.md

 # Modeling

 This folder will contain all of the modeling processes and results for each of the 13 funds.
-Each of the funds underwent the same steps towards find the best predictive model to predict the closing price of that fund.
+Each of the funds underwent the same steps towards finding the best predictive model to predict future closing prices of that fund.

 We begin by creating a naive baseline which was a shifted version of the original.